Are you trying to decide whether or not Elasticsearch might be right for your company? Here is a look at its benefits.

 Also, you want to be able to run analysis on your data as quickly as possible.
 This tool has Logstash and Kibanato as components, allowing you to go beyond finding what you need to checking metrics on the data.

 Plus, says Ajabahian, you can keep your data stored in this system, even if it has diverse characteristics and schemas.
 “Since Elasticsearch is schemaless, it won’t matter that you store various documents there,” he says. “[Y]ou will still be able to search them easily and quickly.”

 Additionally, Kibana gives you a control panel through which people who need to work with data but do not have technical skills can do so intuitively and with little training.

 Finally, Ajabahian notes that the speed of Elasticsearch really is incredible.
 You can index millions of documents and search them all at once in less than a second.

 Strong Elasticsearch Hosting

 Do you want to move forward with testing or deployment of Elasticsearch?
-With Atlantic.Net, you can get a world-class cloud server in just 30 seconds, powered by enterprise solid state drives (SSDs) for blazing-fast server and one-click cloud hosting applications.
-We also offer options for HIPAA-compliant database hosting.
+With Atlantic.Net, you can get a world-class cloud server in just 30 seconds, powered by enterprise solid state drives (SSDs) for blazing-fast server and one-click VPS hosting applications.